vjbollavarapu/tidygen/apps/frontend/UI_UX_REFACTOR_SUMMARY.md

 ## 🎉 **Conclusion**

-The iNEAT-ERP frontend has been successfully transformed into a modern, accessible, and professional ERP application.
+The TidyGen frontend has been successfully transformed into a modern, accessible, and professional ERP application.
 The comprehensive refactor includes:

 - ✅ **Complete Theme System** with light/dark mode support
 - ✅ **Reusable Component Library** with 20+ enhanced components